nrocco/pycli-tools/README.rst

 pycli_tools
 ===========

-  A python module to help create predictable command line tools
+  A python module to help create predictable command line tools for python >= 2.6 and 3.x

 `pycli_tools` is a python module that wraps the :py:class:`ArgumentParser` class from the build-in :py:mod:`argparse` module.